-If your answers to these questions is yes, then it might be time to start asking another question: Should they still be driving?
+If you answer “yes” to these questions, then it might be time to start asking another question: Should they still be driving?

 In 2016, about 7,400 adults over the age of 65 were killed in car crashes — and nearly 300,000 older adults were treated for injuries caused by a car crash.
 This means that every day, about 20 older adults are killed in a car crash and nearly 800 are injured.

 There doesn’t need to be a blanket ban on elderly drivers — many older adults drive safely, and driving helps them stay independent and on the go.
 But at some point, aging and driving won’t mix well.